Dense non-aqueous phase liquid

 Most DNAPLs remain denser than water after they are released into the environment (e.g. spilled trichloroethene does not become lighter than water, it will remain denser than water).
-However, when the DNAPL is a more complex mixture, the density of the mixture can change over time as the mixture interacts with the natural environment.
+However, when the DNAPL is a complex mixture of chemicals, the density of the mixture can change over time as the mixture interacts with the natural environment.
 As an example, a mixture of trichloroethene and cutting oil may be released and originally be denser than water—a DNAPL.
 As the mixture of trichloroethene and oil is leached by groundwater, the trichloroethene may preferentially leach out of the oil and the mixture may become less dense than water and become buoyant (e.g. the liquid may become an LNAPL).
 Similarly changes can be seen at some coal gasification plants or manufactured gas plants where the tar mixtures can be denser than water, be neutrally buoyant or be less dense than water and the densities can change with time.